• Skip to primary navigation

 We loved making these easy Christmas shadow puppets.

-Download our FREE Christmas science eBook for even more ideas.
+Download my FREE Christmas science eBook for even more festive science ideas.

 Make a magnetic Christmas tree - fun Christmas craft and science activity for kids #ChristmasScience #ScienceforKids #magnetism